 104 Duke Street Collective showcasing its current artists

-I can’t believe it is September already, 2014 has flown by with only three moths left of what has been such a great year for me personally and professionally.
+So far 2014 is shaping up to be a great year for me personally and professionally.
 It all started by back in April, in the Monroe, Me and Cherie Grist, we had one of our inspirational chats over a nice cup of coffee, deciding to in just over a month convert our beloved studio into a Gallery space and put on 104 Duke Street’s first exhibition.

 It was really lovely all the help and support we received (from painting the walls to the press release) to make the exhibition such a success.
 So a big thank you to everyone who kindly gave us their time to help.